Pride & Prejudice (2005 film): Casting

 According to Wright, Rosamund Pike was cast as Jane "because I knew she wasn't going to play her as a nice, simple person.
-Jane has a real interior world, she has her heart broken."
+Jane has a real interior world, she has her heart broken".
 Despite being Pike's ex-boyfriend, Simon Woods was cast as her romantic interest, Mr Bingley.
 The other three Bennet sisters were played by Talulah Riley, Carey Mulligan, and Jena Malone, the only American actress among them.
 Wright believed Malone had a "pretty faultless English accent".
 Mulligan heard about the casting call at a dinner hosted by Julian Fellowes, to whom she had written a letter after failing to get into drama school; she won the part after three auditions.
 Tamzin Merchant appears as Georgiana Darcy; she was hired despite having no previous acting experience after she wrote a letter to the casting director.
 In addition to Merchant, Pride & Prejudice was the feature film debut of both Mulligan and Riley.

 Donald Sutherland reminded Wright of his own father and was cast as Mr Bennet; Wright thought Sutherland had the "strength to handle those six women".
 Brenda Blethyn was hired to play Mrs Bennet, whom Moggach considered the film's unsung heroine; he said it was "a tricky part, as she can be very annoying; you want to stop her chattering and shrieking.
 But Brenda has the humour and the heart to show the amount of love and care Mrs Bennet has for her daughters."
 Wright convinced Judi Dench to join the cast as Lady Catherine de Bourgh by writing her a letter that read "I love it when you play a bitch.
 Please come and be a bitch for me."
 Dench had only one week available to shoot her scenes, forcing Wright to make them his first days of filming.

-Cinematography

-Cinematographer Roman Osin broke many period-piece conventions, often piercing the glamorous settings to focus on the characters' humanity.
-He kept the camera moving in many scenes, although almost every shot is suffused with rich colour and light, both in interiors and outdoors.
-When Darcy escorts Lizzie into the carriage, he takes her hand, and then, walking away, is shown momentarily closing his fingers and then opening them, in what became infamous as the "hand flex".
-Of note is the extended "onesie" shot in which the camera swirls seamlessly between characters and rooms during the ball at Netherfield, to show the charged emotions and confusions that overlaid the graceful and poised surroundings.